se-edu/learningresources/contents/java/JavaReflections.md

 There are many webpages dedicated to explaining the details of reflections in Java; so this will not repeat what is being made readily available on the web.
 One good place to start is [http://www.javaworld.com/article/2077015/java-se/take-an-in-depth-look-at-the-java-reflection-api.html](http://www.javaworld.com/article/2077015/java-se/take-an-in-depth-look-at-the-java-reflection-api.html)

-What this page will do instead is to give some examples to demonstrate what reflections can do and give you some ideas on how you can use reflections in your project.
+One important point is that while Java reflections are powerful, its implementations are not very straightforward.

-One important point is that while Java reflections are powerful, its implementations are anything but.
 There are however some libraries out there to make life easier such as the [Google's Guava library](https://github.com/google/guava/wiki/ReflectionExplained) which contains many utility methods and classes to make your life easier.